Promulgation

 Promulgation is the formal proclamation or the declaration that a new statutory or administrative law is enacted after its final approval.
 In some jurisdictions, this additional step is necessary before the law can take effect.

 After a new law is approved, it is announced to the public through the publication of government gazettes and/or on official government bulletins.
 National laws of extraordinary importance to the public may be announced by the head of state or head of government on a national broadcast.
 Local laws are usually announced in local newspapers and published in bulletins or compendia of municipal regulations.

 Jurisdiction-specific details

+Albania

+Laws are passed by the Parliament of Albania and sent to the president to be promulgated (dekretim).
+Upon promulgation, they are published in the Official Journal (Fletorja Zyrtare), alongside the presidential decree promulgating it.
+Laws usually enter into force 15 days after promulgation.

+The president has up to 20 days to promulgate a law.
+Otherwise, the law is automatically promulgated.
+The president can also choose to issue a decree requesting the Parliament to reconsider a law.
+Reconsideration can only be requested once, and can be overcome by an absolute majority of the Parliament.

+The president can choose to grant, upon a request from an absolute majority of the Parliament, immediate entry into force for a law in cases of urgency or emergency.
+In all cases, the law must be published in the Official Journal before it is binding.

 Armenia

-Bills are enacted by the President of Armenia and published in the Official Gazette of Armenia.
+Bills are enacted by the president of Armenia and published in the Official Gazette of Armenia.

 Belgium

-Statutes are promulgated by the King of the Belgians and published in the Belgian Official Journal.
-Decrees and Ordinances are promulgated by the different Regional and Community governments and published in the Belgian Official Journal.
+Statutes are promulgated by the king of the Belgians and published in the Belgian Official Journal.
+Decrees and ordinances are promulgated by the different regional and community governments and published in the Belgian Official Journal.

 Canada

-Canadian federal Acts of Parliament, orders in council, proclamations, public notices, official appointments and proposed regulations from the Government of Canada are promulgated in the Canada Gazette (French: Gazette du Canada).
+Canadian federal acts of Parliament, orders in council, proclamations, public notices, official appointments and proposed regulations from the Government of Canada are promulgated in the Canada Gazette (French: Gazette du Canada).
 The Canada Gazette consists of three parts that are published separately.
 Part 1 promulgates public notices, official appointments and proposed regulations; Part 2 promulgates regulations; and Part 3 promulgates Acts of Parliament.
 Each province and territory has its own publication in which their laws, regulations, and other statutory instruments are promulgated.